-Being able to confide in a man or woman you’ve had a relationship with is no ordinary thing.
+Being able to confide in a man you’ve had a relationship with is no ordinary thing.

 In fact, after a breakup, and as we will see in this article, the relationships between men and women can sometimes be particularly tense.
 Nevertheless, if you’re still in touch with your ex, there is no harm.